Rafah offensive: Casualties

 After the initial Israeli strikes, the Kuwaiti Hospital in Rafah reportedly received 27 dead and 150 wounded people.
 Israeli media reported that more than 30 people died in the airstrikes.
 Medics reported sixteen people killed in two airstrikes, including nine from one family and seven from another.
 CNN reported that of the dead, 6 were women and 9 were children.
 Al Jazeera English reported the "nonstop bombing of residential houses".
 By June 2024, rescue teams were reportedly unable to reach wounded people in Rafah.

 More than 35 civilians were killed and nearly 130 people were injured on 7 May.
 19 people, including five children and a woman, were killed on 8 May.
 15 civilians were killed and 5 injured on 9 May.
 On 10 May, 1 Israeli civilian was injured by Hamas rocket fire from central Gaza and Rafah, 1 Palestinian was killed and one child injured.
 9 civilians were killed on 11 May.
 Multiple civilians and a UN staff member were killed in intensified airstrikes on 13 May.
 5 civilians were killed on 15 May.
 4 civilians were killed in central Rafah on 16 May.
 3 civilians were killed on 18 May.
 9 people were killed on 19 May, including six children and two women.
 24 people were killed on 20 May, including sixteen children and six women.
 18 people were killed on 21 May.
-13 people were killed in the 48 hours after the 24 May ICJ ruling.
+13 people were killed in the 48 hours after 24 May ICJ ruling.

 On 26 May, Israel bombed a displacement camp in Rafah, reportedly killing 35-45 people and wounding 60, while targeting two Hamas commanders.
 Israel claimed it carried out a "precise" strike on a Hamas compound, and that a fire possibly harmed several civilians nearby.
 Survivors of the attack claimed it burned people alive and destroyed an entire block.
 The bombing was described as a massacre by Palestinian officials.
 On 30 May, Save the Children stated that 66 people had been killed in safe zones over a four-day period.

 Medics warned that thousands of civilians could die in the offensive.
 The UN warned the Israeli offensive risked killing hundreds of thousands of people.

-On July 25, Israeli Prime Minister Benjamin Netanyahu said "practically none" of the civilians had been killed in Israel's Rafah offensive, except the 45 killed in the Tel al-Sultan attack.
+On 25 July, Israeli Prime Minister Benjamin Netanyahu said "practically none" of the civilians had been killed in Israel's Rafah offensive, except the 45 killed in the Tel al-Sultan attack.
 CNN pointed out that in that week alone, Israeli attacks on displacement camps in Rafah had killed 29.
 CNN had also spoken to health officials, humanitarian workers and eyewitnesses who corroborated evidence of further civilian casualties.